mar10/wsgidav/docs/source/user_guide_configure.rst

 SimpleDomainController
 ~~~~~~~~~~~~~~~~~~~~~~

+The :class:`wsgidav.dc.simple_dc.SimpleDomainController` allows to authenticate
-Allows to authenticate against a plain mapping of shares and user names.
+against a plain mapping of shares and user names.

 The pseudo-share ``"*"`` maps all URLs that are not explicitly listed.